Judit3/shoes/README.md

 16. Select the box labelled 'python' and then select 'Save Changes'
 17. Select 'Add buildpack' once again and select the box labelled 'nodejs' and select 'Save Changes'<br>
     NOTE: Buildpacks must be in correct order, Python on top and Nodejs below
-18. Scroll up to top of the page and select the tab labelled 'Deploy'
+18. Scroll up to the top of the page and select the tab labelled 'Deploy'
-19. In 'Deployment Method' section select 'GitHub'
+19. In the 'Deployment Method' section select 'GitHub'
-20. Below select 'Connect to GitHub'
+20. Below, select 'Connect to GitHub'
 21. Search for the GitHub repository name in the 'repo-name' box and select 'Search' and when the name appears select 'Connect'
 22. Scroll down to 'Manual Deploys' and select 'Deploy Branch'<br> Automatic Deploys may also be used
 24. Below 'Deploy Branch' the app can be seen to be created
-25. A button saying 'View' will appear when complete
+25. A button saying 'View' will appear when completed
 26. Select View and the app will open in a new tab where mock terminal can be seen

 The live link can be found here - https://shoes-772087c4c0ff.herokuapp.com/